-    - Pour the panna cotte mix into you moulds/glasses and chill in the fridge until set.
+- Pour the panna cotta mix into your moulds/glasses and chill in the fridge until set.
 This usually takes 3-4 hours.

-    - When ready to serve remove the panna cotta from the fridge and allow them to come up to room temperature.
+- When ready to serve, remove the panna cotta from the fridge and allow them to come to room temperature.
 Using a silicone pastry brush paint an arc on the plate with the yoghurt and decorated with the meringues, pineapple and coconut chunks

 - Remove the panna cotta from the moulds and place on the inside of the arc.
 Top with the dried pineapple.

 Panna cotta is traditionally served with a heap of fruit on the side and we have followed this tradition by using thinly sliced pineapple, the sharpness of which is offset by the creamy coconut.
 The addition of a crunchy meringue is the perfect foil to the smooth texture of the panna cotta.